zaigie/stream-infer/README.md

 print("result is : ", result)
 ```

-Then, to stream infer this algorithm in videos and streaming media, encapsulate it like this:
+Then, to perform stream inference of this algorithm in videos and streaming media, encapsulate it like this:

 ```python
 from stream_infer.algo import BaseAlgo